dannsam/xenko-docs/manual/graphics/graphics-compositor/graphics-compositor-for-developers/custom-scene-renderer.md

-# Custom Scene Renderer
+# Custom scene renderer

-You can create custom renderer by implementing directly the @'SiliconStudio.Xenko.Rendering.ISceneRenderer' or by using a delegate through the @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer'
+You can create a custom renderer by directly implementing the @'SiliconStudio.Xenko.Rendering.ISceneRenderer' or using a delegate through the @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer'

-# Implementing an ISceneRenderer
+## Implement an ISceneRenderer

-You can use a base implementation of this interface
+You can use a base implementation of this interface:

-- @'SiliconStudio.Xenko.Rendering.SceneRendererBase': Provides a default implementation of @'SiliconStudio.Xenko.Rendering.ISceneRenderer' and automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.
+* @'SiliconStudio.Xenko.Rendering.SceneRendererBase': Provides a default implementation of @'SiliconStudio.Xenko.Rendering.ISceneRenderer' and automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.
-- @'SiliconStudio.Xenko.Rendering.SceneRendererViewportBase': Inherits from @'SiliconStudio.Xenko.Rendering.SceneRendererBase' and add the ability to configure a specific viewport
+* @'SiliconStudio.Xenko.Rendering.SceneRendererViewportBase': Inherits from @'SiliconStudio.Xenko.Rendering.SceneRendererBase' and add the ability to configure a specific viewport